 Create more employment in the agriculture sector and expanse the industries.

 Help the poverty alleviation Improve the local life; health, education, communication, and income sector.

 The road is the backbone of development.
 It helps to improve human basic needs such as health, education, food nutrition, education, water, sanitation, and shelter.
 The road has a crucial role to empower the local people providing access to every sector.
-To build road further to the Lukla and Chaurikharka is not disagreement but the Sagarmatha National Park begins at Manjo.
-It listed in the UNESCO World Heritage Site in 1979.
+To build a road further to the Lukla and Chaurikharka is not disagreement but the Sagarmatha National Park begins at Manjo.
+It was listed in the UNESCO World Heritage Site in 1979.
 To conserve the World Heritage Site, the road cannot be expended inside to National Park for the commercial, propose.
-Likewise, people of Khumbu are depended on tourism hospitality especially in the trekking, road and trekking trail at the same point is cannot exist.
-We have to witness of trekking trail after road constriction at most Popular Annapurna Circuit Trekking Trail at Manang and Jomsom Muktinath Trail at Mustang are a bitter experience.
+Likewise, the people of Khumbu are dependent on tourism hospitality especially in the trekking, road, and trekking trail at the same point is cannot exist.
+We have to witness of trekking trail after road constriction at the most Popular Annapurna Circuit Trekking Trail at Manang and Jomsom Muktinath Trail at Mustang are a bitter experience.
 The road not only vanish trekking trail but it also badly impact on eco-system and pure culture.
 So, the road expands up to Luka is too finished the trekking trail.
-The tourism entrepreneurs and Nepal Trekking Agent Association of Nepal (TAAN) have drawn the attention to the local government, not extends the road further than Lukla as the name of attracting the tourist to the Khumbu Region.
+The tourism entrepreneurs and Nepal Trekking Agent Association of Nepal (TAAN) have drawn attention to the local government, not extends the road further than Lukla as the name of attracting the tourist to the Khumbu Region.

 Q. Preparation for the jeep/Bus to Salleri/Phaplu/Kharikhola/Bupsa/Lukla from Kathmandu